-These pumpkin pancakes, topped with chilli fried Tenderstem® broccoli and drizzled with a Somerset goat’s cheese sauce, are a perfect and utterly delicious way to make the most of November’s seasonal veg.
+Chilli fried Tenderstem broccoli, perched on top of pumpkin pancakes and drizzled with a Somerset goat’s cheese sauce, are a perfect and utterly delicious way to make the most of Autumn’s seasonal veg.

 Tenderstem is a cross between calabrese broccoli and Chinese kale and is in season from June until November.
 It’s a fabulous vegetable to have in your repertoire because you can use all of it; there aren’t any tough bits to discard, you just need to give it a rinse and you can eat the lot from florets to stem.
 It is the asparagus of the brassica world and 100g of it will give you your full daily requirement of Vitamin C.